Hong7Cong/Hong7Cong.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electronics and Telecomunication, Hanoi University of Science and Technology, 2020
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Electrical and Computer Engineering, University of Southern California, Ongoing

-Work experience
+Professional experience
 ======
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
+* Sep 2021: Time-series Analysis Researcher
+  * Integrated Media Systems Center, USC
+  * Duties included: Implemented automated feature engineering, pre-processing for computer network time-series data.
+Constructed a pipeline to evaluate machine learning and deep learning time-series models for Anomaly Detection tasks at B-root DNS Server which located around the world.
+Accomplishing 15% performance in term of F1 score by introducing non-linear normalization to pre-processing module.
-  * Supervisor: Professor Git
+  * Supervisor: Professor Cyrus Shahabi

-* Fall 2015: Research Assistant
+* Fall 2015: Applied Machine Learning Researcher
-  * Github University
+  * College of Engineering and Computer Science, Vin University
-  * Duties included: Merging pull requests
+  * Duties included: Implemented statistical models for Power Amplifier in Wireless Communication and performed signal pre-processing, feature selection and model tuning tasks.
+Devised a digital Deep Learning-based Pre-distortion module to compensate non-linearities in Power Amplifier and achieving 10% of performance in comparison with analog modules.
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Tu Nguyen

 Skills
 ======